yousefan/epaxos/README.md

 ## Support

-For issues with the deployment scripts:
+For issues with the deployment script:
-1. Check the logs: `./deploy.sh logs`
+1. Check the logs: `./epaxos-manager.sh logs`
-2. Verify configuration: `./setup.sh`
+2. Verify configuration: `./epaxos-manager.sh setup`
-3. Test network connectivity: `./test-network.sh`
-4. Validate peers.txt: `./deploy.sh validate`
+3. Validate peers.txt: `./epaxos-manager.sh validate`
-5. Check Docker and SSH connectivity manually
+4. Check Docker and SSH connectivity manually

 For EPaxos-specific issues, refer to the main project documentation.